LitzN/KetoMeals/README.md

 the toggle for one recipe of each type to ensure the correct data was displaying.
     * Functionality: as anonymous user:
-        * Snack results: I pressed the toggle button on the right which bought up the recipe name, ingredients and instructions. when the caret down button at the top was selected the recipe was hidden and the recipe image reappeared.
+        * Snack results: I pressed the toggle button on the right which bought up the recipe name, ingredients and instructions.
+         When the caret down button at the top was selected the recipe was hidden and the recipe image reappeared.
         * Main results: I pressed the toggle button on the recipe and the expected details appeared.
 Button to hide recipe worked.
         * Dessert results: I pressed the toggle button on a recipe and the details were shown.
 The toggle button hid the recipe when pressed.
     * Functionality: as logged in user:
         * I clicked on a snack recipe created by the user and the relevant details appeared.
 I clicked on another recipe not created by the user, favourite button appeared at the end as expected.
-When pressed, I was redirected to the users my recipes page where a message displayed saying "Favourite saved" and the recipe appeared in full in the User's favourites section.
+When pressed, I was redirected to the users my recipes page where a message displayed saying "Favourite saved" and the recipe appeared in full in the user's favourites section.
         * I repeated this proccess for recipes in the main and dessert results, all produced the same results.
     * Responsive Design:
         * Google developer tools were used to ensure page styling adjusted with screen widths, on smaller screens cards are stacked instead of two appearing on a row.